Sotaro-Suzuki/Deep_Stock/README.md

 ## Deep Stock
 Deep Stock can be simply described as an automated trading program with AI.<br>
-What makes it different from ordinary algorithmic trading is that, while ordinary algorithmic trading follows set rules (for example, the simplest rules are golden crosses and dead crosses), this program is automatically collects information, learns, decides, and buys and sells.
+What makes it different from ordinary algorithmic trading is that, while ordinary algorithmic trading follows a certain rule (for example, the simplest rules is golden crosses and dead crosses, and a complex one may be Elliott wave or Dow theory), this program automatically collects information, pre-process it, learns it, predict, buys and sells entirely.

 ### how the program works
 Specifically, the procedure is as follows.
 Please refer to the numbers in the list against the numbers in the figure below.<br><br>